 - Learning, Instruction and the PADI System

 - The Business of Diving and your role as an instructor

 You may be able to get college credit or the Assistant Instructor course and Instructor Development Course.

-Contact your local PADI Dive Center or Resort to sign up for a Discover Scuba Diving program and get a Discover Scuba Diving Participant Guide.
+Contact A-1 Scuba Diving to sign up for a Discover Scuba Diving program and get a Discover Scuba Diving Participant Guide.
 Your Participant Guide explains the experience and lets you pre-study the safety rules and skill techniques your dive professional will review with you.
 You’ll also learn about opportunities to become part of the scuba community after you complete your underwater experience.

 What scuba gear will you use?

 You’ll use your basic scuba equipment and will need a pocket mask to practice in-water resuscitation.
 During exercises, you’ll work with an oxygen unit, floats, marker buoys and perhaps CPR mannequins.
 Your PADI Instructor will explain the equipment that you need and may suggest additional gear, such as your own first aid kit, which will be useful throughout your diving career.